jpark0224/project-2/readme.md

 This is my second full coding project completed for the the **General Assembly Software Engineering Immersive Part-Time Course** (Nov 2021 - May 2022).
 This project was a pair-coded project.
 I was part of a 3-person group.

-**Timeframe**

-Project kicked off 12 Feb 2022, and we presented 19 Feb 2022.
-There were 20 hours of course time to complete it.

 ![](./src/images/project-2-gif-1.gif)

 ## Goal
 A pair-coded project to develop a React app that consumed an external API.

+**Timeframe**

+Project 2 kicked off 12 Feb 2022, and we presented 19 Feb 2022.
+We had 20 hours of course time to complete it.

 ## Project Brief